Kmac907/File-Integrity-Monitor/README.md

-# PowerShell File Monitoring and Baseline Script
+# PowerShell File Integrity Monitor

 This PowerShell script is designed to monitor files in a specified directory for changes, deletions, and new additions.
 It can also create and manage a baseline of file hashes for comparison.